Elliptic normal curves of even degree and theta functions: Level 4

-where $\zeta_{8}$ is a primitive $8$th root of unity. \end{proposition}
+where $\zeta_{8}$ is a primitive eighth root of unity. \end{proposition}

 \begin{proof} From two quadrics \eqref{eq:E4_8}, eliminate $X_{1}$ to obtain a quartic equation.
-Then, using the rational point $(X_{0}:X_{1}:X_{2}:X_{3})=(a_{0}:a_{1}:a_{2}:a_{1})$, we obtain a Weierstrass equation.
-After some simplification, we obtain \eqref{eq:Weier_E4_8} with the change of coordinates
+Then, using the rational point $(X_{0}:X_{1}:X_{2}:X_{3})=(a_{0}:a_{1}:a_{2}:a_{1})$, we obtain the Weierstrass equation \eqref{eq:Weier_E4_8} after some simplifications.
+The change of coordinates is given by

 The locus of degenerate fibers are where the right hand side of \eqref{eq:Weier_E4_8} has a multiple root. \end{proof}